 What percentage of the fellowship is actual model building?

 Model building is an iterative process.
-Typically, we spend 50% on data munging, 40% on modeling and the remaining on making the project user friendly and ensuring that the model is usable.
+Typically, we spend 50% on data wrangling, 40% on modeling, and the remaining time on explaining results to business people.